peixinlei/peixinlei.github.io/_pages/about.md

 - `The Second Prize` of "Pu Yi Award" The 6th National College Student Translation Competition, Oversea English, China, in 2022. (**Solo**)
 - `The Third Prize` of The 15th "SPSSPRO Cup" Mathematics China Mathematical Modeling Network Challenge, Inner Mongolia Mathematical Society, China, in 2022. (**Leader**)
 - `The Third Prize` of "Huawei Cup" The 18th China Post-graduate Mathematical Modeling Contest, Association of Chinese Graduate Education, China, in 2021. (**2nd member**)
-- `The First Prize` in Shandong Division of National Undergraduate Mathematical Modeling Contest, China Society for Industrial and Applied Mathematics, China, in 2019. (**Leader**)
+- `The First Prize` of National Undergraduate Mathematical Modeling Contest (Shandong Division), China Society for Industrial and Applied Mathematics, China, in 2019. (**Leader**)

 ### 💰 Scholarships & Fellowships
 - `Excellent Academic Achievement Scholarship` of Shandong University of Finance and Economics, Jinan China, in 2023. (**Top 1%**)